4-co/imdb/README.md

 ## Exploring the data

 * Open Azure Portal and navigate to the Cosmos DB blade created above
-* Select Data Explorer and open the collection to see the data loaded
+* Select Data Explorer and open the container to see the data loaded

 ## Design Decisions

 In considering the design, we wanted to follow document design best practices as well as optimizing for this specific problem.

-## One Collection
+## One container

-We chose to include different document types in the same collection for simplicity (and to demonstrate).
+We chose to include different document types in the same container for simplicity (and to demonstrate).
 You can read about some of the tradeoffs [here](https://docs.microsoft.com/en-us/azure/cosmos-db/modeling-data) and see some of the side effects in the queries below.
-Note that some frameworks (like Spring Boot) require a separate collection for each document type.
+Note that some frameworks (like Spring Boot) require a separate container for each document type.

 Each document has a type field that is one of: Movie, Actor or Genre